4n4nk3/HikPwn/README.md

 #### TODO:

-* Add option to skip discovery and only scan a specified IP for ICSA-17-124-01.
+- [ ] Add option to skip discovery and only scan a specified IP for ICSA-17-124-01.
-* Testing with more devices.
+- [ ] Testing with more devices.
+- [ ] Add detection and exploitation capability for CVE-2021-36260.

 ### Help:
 ```